akanmuratcimen/1337-screensaver/README.md

 ```

 - Open and close XScreenSaver application to generate .xscreensaver file in the user's directory.
-- Open .xcscreensaver file with a text editor and add '- 1337 -root \n\' to the end of the list of screensavers.
+- Open .xcscreensaver file with a text editor and add "- 1337 -root \n\\" to the end of the list of screensavers.
 - Reopen XScreenSaver application.
 - Select 'Only One Screen Saver' mode.
 - Select 1337 from the screen savers list.